jaejinchoi/FFP/example/README.md

 ## See requirements from main page
 - All proteome data used obtained from NCBI refseqDB, both fungi and non-fungi proteomes as given TAXIDs.
-- Two randoms used as a root made by shuffling the residue order of each peptide sequences in proteome.
+- Two randoms used as a root made by shuffling the residue order of each protein sequence in proteome.

 ### Arguments